gcc-mirror/gcc/gcc/config/i386/predicates.md

   /* Registers and immediate operands are always "aligned".  */ if (GET_CODE (op) != MEM)
     return 1;

+  /* All patterns using aligned_operand on memory operands ends up
+     in promoting memory operand to 64bit and thus causing memory mismatch.  */ if (TARGET_MEMORY_MISMATCH_STALL && !optimize_size)
+    return 0;

   /* Don't even try to do any aligned optimizations with volatiles.  */ if (MEM_VOLATILE_P (op))